*FREE Golden Days at Home valentines

 When a child is involved in a project it takes on deeper meaning.
 When he has chosen a way to let those he loves know, let your child take the lead preparing and making the gift.
 Lend a hand only when needed.
 This independence will help him understand the holiday better than if mom does everything for him.

 When your child’s gift is ready, let him deliver it to the recipient.
 This enables him to experience the reaction of the receiver.
-Be an example yourself, letting him see the smile it brings to your face, as well.
+Be an example yourself, letting him see the smile it brings to your face.

 Take the opportunity of St. Valentines’ Day to teach your child the meaning of love.
 It will encourage his natural need to make those he loves happy.
 You will not only help your child learn to enjoy making others happy but he will also realize he has the power to do so with simple tokens of affection from the heart.